.env.local

 Test the complete flow end-to-end

-Before going live, run through the full learner journey with your chosen integration tier:
+Before going live, run through the full learner journey with your chosen integration pattern:

 3. After each answer, call your /check proxy — verify feedback shape matches the question type